kubesphere/notification-manager/README.md

 ### Configure NotificationManager

-[NotificationManager](docs/crds/notification-manager.md) CRD Defines the desired notification manager webhook deployment.
+[NotificationManager](docs/crds/notification-manager.md) CRD Defines the desired notification manager deployment.
 The Notification Manager Operator ensures a deployment meeting the resource requirements is running.

 We should create a NotificationManager CR first, skip this when using helm install.